postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 > Team members must have access to the collection in question in order to post comments.

-1. From your web browser, sign in to the [Dashboard](https://app.getpostman.com).
+1. Open the [Dashboard](https://app.getpostman.com) in your web browser.
 2. At the top, click the **Collections** tab.
 3. Open the collection you want to leave comments on.
 4. Find the request or section of documentation you want to leave your comment on and click **Comment**.